ReSpeak/tsdeclarations/ts3protocol.md

 | Type | 4 bit | 0-8  | The packet type |

 ## 1.4 Packet Compression
-To reduce a packet size the data can be compressed.
+To reduce packet size, the data can be compressed.
 When the data is compressed the `Compressed` flag must be set.
 The algorithm "QuickLZ" with Level 1 is used for compression.